EDeanF/DebianInstall/README.md

 ### Disabling Nvidea Card

 A naked install of Debian with xfce desktop results in a battery life of around 4 hours.
 You can double the battery life by installing bbswitch to shut off the graphics card.
 You can try to use bumblebee, but I wasn't able to get this to work consistently.

 To have bbswitch run automatically on boot, you need to create two files

 1. `/etc/modprobe.d/bbswitch.conf`
 2. `/etc/modules-load.d/bbswitch.conf`

 See the [source](https://github.com/Bumblebee-Project/bbswitch) for details.
 Do not create `/etc/modules`.

 ### Problem with light-locker

 If you are presented with a black screen after screensaver, suspending, or hibernating, try TTY7 (Ctrl+Alt+F7) and then TTY8 (Ctrl+Alt+F8).
 This issue has been documented [before](https://github.com/the-cavalry/light-locker/issues/138).
-Some places suggest edting `/usr/bin/xflock4`.
+Some places suggest editing `/usr/bin/xflock4`.

 ### Hibernate and Suspend

 Hibernate seems to work more reliably than suspend.
 Suspend will sometimes freeze system.
-This issue has also been documented [before](https://github.com/systemd/systemd/issues/11810#issuecomment-489727505)
+This issue has also been documented [before](https://github.com/systemd/systemd/issues/11810#issuecomment-489727505).

 # Backup

 As long as you don't reformat home, all preferences should be preserved. backup.sh will backup key configuration files in the root file system which would be deleted upon reinstallation.

-# Programs

-run software.sh as sudo

 # Unresolved Problems

-Have not tried to use graphics card
+- Have not tried to use graphics card
-Most Fn buttons not detected
+- Most Fn buttons not detected